Paradise Park Wildlife Sanctuary

 History, tourist information, and nearby accommodation

-Paradise Park is the home of the world Parrot Trust, and organisation that helps protect and preserve parrots in the wild from the encroaching effects of civilisation.
-The Trust rescues endangered parrots, some of whom find there way here to Hayle.
+Paradise Park is the home of the World Parrot Trust, an organisation that helps protect and preserve parrots in the wild from the encroaching effects of civilisation.
+The Trust rescues endangered parrots, some of whom find their way here to Hayle.

 About Paradise Park Wildlife Sanctuary

 Address: 16 Trelissick Road, Hayle, Cornwall, England, TR27 4HB